sergio-matos-tech/web-development-fundamentals/README.md

 ## 📚 About This Repository

-This repository contains mini-projects, exercises, and notes from my studies of JavaScript for web development Throughout this repo, you’ll find code and resources covering **frontend** technologies.
+This repository contains mini-projects, exercises, and notes from my studies of JavaScript and its technologies for web development
+Throughout this repo, you’ll find code and resources covering **frontend** technologies.

 ---